re-data/re-data/CONTRIBUTING.md

 This will delete docker containers created and restart them from scratch using your code changes.
 If after that, grafana metrics are computed you are ready to make PR.

 Ps.
-We will soon add tests to make contributing and developing easier ;)
+We will soon add tests to make contributing and developing easier, for now treat starting docker and seeing now errors as tests ;)